 Space out the goals throughout the year so you can realistically achieve them and not end up so stressed by the expectation that nothing at all gets achieved.

 The act of deconstructing the goals is actually the very first step to making them happen.
 Knowing what will actually have to happen will give you a fresh clarity that will boost your action.
-For example, if you are shooting for 100 hikes in a year, like my friend Kate, that means about 8-9 hikes per month and 2-3 hikes per week.
+For example, if you are shooting for 100 hikes in a year, that means about 8-9 hikes per month and 2-3 hikes per week.
 Knowing the facts, you can truly assess the achievability of the goal.

 Once you block out the big goals on the year’s calendar, you’ll be able to zoom in and deconstruct each one even more into doable tasks, but for the moment, this is as far as you need to go.